-The Drug Pricing Database Tool Germany in a nutshell
+The Pharmaceutical Pricing Database Tool Germany in a nutshell

 Pharma Industry, Pharma Trade, Health Insurance, Regulatory

 This database can be accessed after purchasing the subscription package ‘Drug Pricing’ or ‘Premium’

 I am working with pharmazie.com everyday, especially with the Drug Pricing Tool Germany.
 Dapou Pharma is a Pharma-wholesaler & Parallel Trader and needs to have access to secure and up-to-date drug prices.
 The best in pharmazie.com is always to know which product is marketed in which country.
 Also the contact details of the pharmaceutical producers and marketing authorisation holders are most helpful.

 The most important abbreviations in the drug pricing tool Germany

 The most important abbreviations in the database ABDA article master estimate:

 - AP Pharmacy required